Julianne Sitch: Chicago Red Stars (WPSL Elite)

 Sitch played for the Chicago Red Stars in the Women's Premier Soccer League Elite (WPSL-Elite) during the summer of 2012.

 Hammarby IF

 In 2012, Sitch spent a season with Hammarby IF and roomed with her Red Stars teammate, Lori Chalupny.
 She scored one goal and captained her team to promotion to the Damallsvenskan that season.

 Chicago Red Stars (NWSL)

 In 2013, Sitch returned to the Red Stars for the inaugural season of the National Women's Soccer League.
 She was waived by the Red Stars on July 31, 2014.
 She officially announced her retirement as an active player on April 9, 2015.

 International career

 Sitch was a member of the United States U-21 women's national soccer team that won the Nordic Cup in 2004.

 Coaching career

-Sitch served as an assistant coach for the University of Chicago women's soccer team from 2015 to 2017.
-She became an assistant coach for the UIC Flames in 2018.
+Sitch served as an assistant coach for the Chicago Maroons women's soccer team at the University of Chicago from 2015 to 2017.
+She was an assistant coach for the UIC Flames from 2018 to 2019 before rejoining the Maroons women's soccer team as lead assistant coach and recruiting coordinator for the fall 2019 season.